mikaelvesavuori/figmagic/README.md

 Your structure needs to correspond to the following:

 - A Page needs to exist, called `Design tokens`.
-Without this page, you can't really do much with Figmagic.
+Without this page you can't really do much with Figmagic.
 - Further, inside the `Design tokens` page, **frames** need to exist.
 You can have any number of supported token frame.
 For starters, name them `Colors`, `Font sizes`, `Font families`, `Font weights`, `Line heights`, and `Spacing` – exact casing is not important, however the **spelling is important!** For a full list of token types, see [the types of design tokens Figmagic can extract](#the-types-of-design-tokens-figmagic-can-extract).
 - All items on a page need to be contained within one or more frames.
 - Want element syncing?
 Then create an "Elements" page and place any components there.
 For the generation to work correctly, you need to stay within the limits specified above.